We’ve all been there.

 3. GardenBasix Elongated Self Watering Planter Pots

-If you’re looking to go beyond the basic round planter, this rectangular option from GardenBasix offers a nice alternative.
-And the self-watering features are hard to beat!
+If you’re looking to go beyond the basic round planter, this rectangular option from GardenBasix is a perfect fit for maximizing window space.

 The planter has a perforated inner pot that sits above the lower reservoir, letting the roots grow down into the water.
 Your planter also includes coconut coir potting mix, which wicks the water from the reservoir and into the soil.